Financial Hardship

 Occasionally, we may require further information to assess your request.
 In such cases, we will let you know as soon as possible and within 21 calendar days of your request for a hardship arrangement.
 So that we can properly consider your request for hardship arrangement you must provide us with any information we request within 21 calendar days of our request.

-We will let you know the outcome of your application in writing within 21 days of your request for a hardship arrangement or within 21 days of receiving any additional information we ask you to provide.
-We will confirm your obligations once any period of hardship arrangement ends and make reasonable efforts to contact you before commencing any enforcement action if you do not comply with the terms of your hardship arrangement.
+If we agree to change the credit contract, we will confirm your obligations once any period of hardship arrangement ends and make reasonable efforts to contact you before commencing any enforcement action if you do not comply with the terms of your hardship arrangement.
 We will not charge you any additional late fees whilst you are meeting the terms of your hardship arrangement.

 Other help